top of page

 • Sightseeing in major Japanese cities like Tokyo and Yokohama

-Japan has one of the most successful basketball teams in Asia.
-It has won the Asian Basketball Championship twice and ranks second in all-time qualifications for the tournament.
-The team has qualified for the Olympic Games six times and for the FIBA World Cup four times.
-Japan has also produced several of Asia’s top basketball players, many of whom have competed in both the NBA and European leagues.
+Japan has one of the most successful basketball programs in Asia.
+The men’s national team has won the FIBA Asia Cup twice and ranks second in all-time appearances and qualifications for the tournament.
+Japan has qualified for the Olympic Games six times and for the FIBA World Cup four times.
+The country has produced several top players who have competed internationally, including in the NBA and European leagues, helping to elevate Japan’s profile in global basketball.
+Notable players include Rui Hachimura, who plays in the NBA, and Yuta Watanabe, both of whom have become key figures for the national team.

 iStock-1137578281.jpg